richard-nissen/Tiny-NN-projects/predicting_diabetes_with_MLP/README.md

 plt.show()
 ```
+Note that the distplot function is deprecated in the latest version of seaborn.
+I am using an older version of seaborn, so I am using the distplot function.
+The new function is called kdeplot.
 ![feature_outcome](figures/sns_feature_outcome.png)
 Where the black line represents people that do not have diabetes and the dashed black line represents people that do have diabetes.